Kiwanuka Sulaiman: Football administration

-During his time as a director at The Spartans Fc in 2018, he was found in battle with the Federation Of Uganda Football Association over unfair judgements against his point of view.
-These resulted over the transfer of Isaac Ogwang with SC Villa and lead to the dismiss of The Spartans FC from FUFA Competitions.
-He is the founder of Ekibbiitu ky'ebyemizannyo in Nakifuma organized annually every end of the year where many sports activities take place in a dream to make Nakifuma "Uganda's Brazil'.
+During his time as a director at The Spartans FC in 2018, he had a disagreement with the Federation of Uganda Football Associations over the transfer of Isaac Ogwang from SC Villa and led to the dismissal of The Spartans FC from FUFA Competitions.

+He is the founder of Ekibbiitu ky'ebyemizannyo in Nakifuma, taking place at the end of every year.
+Many sports activities take place in a dream to make Nakifuma "Uganda's Brazil'.

-In December 2021, organized a mouth watering Boxing Day free event at kimenyedde in which he injected 12 Million Uganda Shillings prize money awardings for different sports disciplines like Boxing, Athletics, Wrestling, Dancing, Netball, Bicycle race and Football which gathered audiences from Nagojje, Ntunda, Kimenyedde, Kasawo, Seeta, Kabimbiri, Namuganga, Naggalama and Namataba.
-Kimenyedde select FC won in the football category against The Spartans FC 4-2 on penalties after a 1-1 draw in normal time.
-Baka Ocheng scored a late equalizer for Kimenyedde Select after a lead from Emma Kalyowa banger to win 1 Million Uganda Shillings prize money.
+In December 2021, Sulaiman organized a Boxing Day free event at Kimenyedde, in which he injected 12 million Ugandan shillings prize money for different sports disciplines like boxing, athletics, wrestling, dancing, netball, bicycle races and football.
+It gathered audiences from Nagojje, Ntunda, Kimenyedde, Kasawo, Seeta, Kabimbiri, Namuganga, Naggalama and Namataba.
+Kimenyedde Select FC won in the football category against The Spartans FC 4-2 on penalties after a 1-1 draw in normal time.
+Baka Ocheng scored a late equalizer for Kimenyedde Select after a lead from Emma Kalyowa to win 1 million Ugandan shillings prize money.